abhishekarya1/DSA-2k23/tree.md

 **Validate BST**: ([link](https://leetcode.com/problems/validate-binary-search-tree/)) given a BT, check if its BST.
 We'll need to check all nodes in left subtree are lesser than a root, and vice-versa.
 Use a range starting with `[LONG_MIN, LONG_MAX]` and keep checking if a root's val is within its range, reduce range when moving left or right accordingly.

 **LCA in BST**: ([link](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-search-tree/)) use BST property that if current node is lesser than both target nodes then go right, else if its greater than both then go left, otherwise if it lies in middle of bothm then it is the LCA node.

+**Construct BST from Preorder**: ([link](https://leetcode.com/problems/construct-binary-search-tree-from-preorder-traversal/))
+- brute force approach where we attach every node from preorder to tree starting from root, `O(n^2)`
+- sort preorder and get inorder and do as we used to construct BT, `O(nlogn)`
+- use upper-bound and attach nodes acc, `O(n)`.
+Every root has lesser nodes on its left (recursively too) in preorder array and we'll keep attaching those to its left until we can and keep updating upper-bound as they may also recursively have children, we'll then attach `NULL` when no more left portion remains, and then go right but upper-bound remains the same because we're still under same root finding its right portion in preorder array.